cfteach/modules/README.md

 #-------- credits:

 detector toy model inspired to example from Yandex Sch.
+Data Ana.,

-Data Ana. readapted and expanded for AI4NP --- C.F.
+readapted and expanded for AI4NP --- C.F.